cavilosa/Publishing-House/README.md

     python test_app.py

-Tests check all endpoints for success and fail behaviours, as well as for RBAC with appropriate permissions and withut them.
+Tests check all endpoints for success and fail behaviors, as well as for RBAC with appropriate permissions and without them.

 ## <span style="color:blue"> PYCODESTYLE </span>